ikuo-suyama/gwt/README.md

 ### Create a New Worktree

 Create a worktree for a new or existing branch.
+By default, new branches start from origin/develop and are automatically rebased to latest.
 With shell integration, you'll be automatically moved to the new worktree:

 ```bash
 # Create worktree with branch name (auto cd to new worktree)